A team of researchers has discovered a new species of horned dinosaur, called Nasutoceratops titusi, in southern Utah.

-- The Bureau of Land Management manages more land—253 million acres—than any other federal agency, and manages paleontological resources using scientific principles and expertise.
+- The Bureau of Land Management manages more land—253 million acres(about 1 million square kilometers)—than any other federal agency, and manages paleontological resources using scientific principles and expertise.

 - In addition to serving as the Vice President of Research and Collections at the Denver Museum of Nature & Science, the paper’s lead author, Scott Sampson, is also the science advisor and on-air host of the hit PBS KIDS television series, Dinosaur Train.